wagood/laralist/README.md

 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)

 * [Beautiful toast notifications for Livewire](https://github.com/masmerise/livewire-toaster)

+* Laravel [Translation](https://github.com/spatie/laravel-translation-loader) Loader.
+Store your language lines in the database
+* [Translations](https://github.com/Delta-Solutions/translations) in columns loader provides a migration and a model to extend the spatie/laravel-translation-loader so you can store your translations in columns instead of one json field.
+One column per locale.
+* [Translations export and import](https://github.com/Delta-Solutions/translations-export-import) This package provides two artisan commands to export and import language_lines from the spatie translations package table to Excel.

 * [Two-Factor-Laravel](https://github.com/emargareten/two-factor-laravel) is a package that implements two-factor authentication for your Laravel apps.